Nike-Inc/bartlett/README.md

 a boon to productivity.
 While the Jenkins web interface is nice for many, it is a distracting context switch for us.

-My goal for this tool is to replicate many of the workflows that we use day-to-day through the web interface in a single, easy to use command line client.
-Additionally, many of the existing clients are either not under active development or do not follow the same usage patterns as Bartlett.
+Our goal for this tool is to replicate many of the workflows that we use day-to-day through the web interface in a single, easy to use command line client.
+Additionally, many of the existing clients are either not under active development or do not satisfy the below requirements for a CLI Jenkins client.

 ##### Why not just use the Jenkins CLI jar?